shuibjama/DevOps-Learning---Linux-Module/bandit-levels/level-13-to-14.md

 cd sshkey.private
 That didn’t work because it’s not a directory 😅.

-I also accidentally ran:

-cd ./ sshkey.private
-Which gave me:

-cd: too many arguments
 Classic typo.
 I reset, laughed it off, and moved forward.

 🧠 Realization
-Since I have a private key, I figured I could SSH into the next user like this:
+Since I have a private key, I figured (after some research) I could SSH into the next user like this:

 ssh -i sshkey.private bandit14@localhost -p 2220
 Then it prompted me: